ETC-A/etca-spec/extensions/interrupts/README.md

 In order to handle an interrupt, the CPU _must_ do the following.

 1. Set the `INT_CAUSE` CR to the bit index of the interrupt to be handled based on the table above.
-2. Set the `INT_RET_SP` CR to the current `SP` register.
+2. Set the `INT_DATA` CR based on the following:
+    - If the cause is a system call, use the second byte of the instruction.
+    - If the cause is a memory alignment error, use the address that caused the error
+    - If the cause is an external interrupt, use something the handler can use to identify the device which caused the interrupt (may be externally supplied).
+If nothing can be used to identify the device, use -1.
 3. Set the `INT_RET_PC` CR to the current `PC` register.
+4. Set the `INT_RET_SP` CR to the current `SP` register.
-4. Set the `PC` register to the value in the `INT_PC` CR.
+5. Set the `PC` register to the value in the `INT_PC` CR.
-5. Set the `SP` register to the value in the `INT_SP` CR.
+6. Set the `SP` register to the value in the `INT_SP` CR.
-6. Mark that it is handling an interrupt.
+7. Mark that it is handling an interrupt.
 This is to prevent multiple interrupts from being handled at the same time.

 At this point, the CPU can now resume code execution.
 When the `IRET` instruction is encountered, the following _must_ occur.